Nikoleta-v3/Game-Theory-and-Python/paper.md

 The tutorial `Game Theory and Python` can be used in a workshop environment or through independent learning.

-- **Workshop:** The material have been designed for a 2 hour workshop.
+- **Workshop:** The material has been designed for a 2 hour workshop.
 A suggested timetable is:
     - 0:00 - 0:15  Installation (guidelines are given in the
   [README](https://github.com/Nikoleta-v3/Game-Theory-and-Python/blob/master/README.rst))